 - Obtain a signed authorization form to complete the background check

-- Use all screening tools that you have access to
+- Use all background screening tools that you have access to

 - Obey Fair Credit and Reporting Act requirements should you deny employment

-These guidelines will help your make the right hiring decisions for all summer employees.
+These guidelines will help you make the right hiring decisions for all summer employees.

 Trust Barada Associates for Your Summer Employment Background Checks

-At Barada Associates, we perform all kinds of background checks, even for temporary summer employment.
+At Barada Associates, we perform a variety of background check services, even for temporary summer employment.
 It’s best to go with the experts when it’s your business on the line.
 Since 1979, we have developed a reputation as the premier provider of reference reports and background screenings.
 Let Barada help you run your summer employment background checks.
-Schedule a consultation today to get started.
+Contact us for more information or schedule a consultation to get started.